Audiveris/audiveris/README.md

 ## Installing binaries (Windows)

-On GitHub [Releases][releases] page, an Audiveris 5.2 installer is available for Windows.
+On GitHub [Releases][releases] page, an Audiveris installer is available for Windows.

-It takes care of the whole installation, including needed libraries like Tesseract OCR, but assumes that you already have a suitable Java Runtime Environment installed.
+It takes care of the whole installation, including needed libraries like Tesseract OCR, but assumes that you already have a suitable Java installed.
-At least Java version 11 is required.
+* Audiveris 5.2 requires Java version 11
-You can download it from Oracle at [https://www.oracle.com/fr/java/technologies/javase/jdk11-archive-downloads.html](https://www.oracle.com/fr/java/technologies/javase/jdk11-archive-downloads.html).
+* Audiveris 5.3 requires Java version 17

-Java versions above 11 *may* work, but have not been tested yet.
+You can download them from [Oracle JDKs download site][jdk-downloads].

-And since Oracle provides Java 11 and above only for 64-bit architectures, the same restriction applies to Audiveris 5.2 as well.
+And since Oracle provides Java 11 and above only for 64-bit architectures, the same restriction applies to Audiveris as well.
 Should you really need a 32-bit Audiveris version, you can still use old Audiveris 5.1 version from the [Releases][releases] page.